patelharsh21/200-days/README.md

 - Worked on beam search part of transformer project
 ## Day 74
 - Worked on beam search part of lip reading project
 - learned about RSA cryptosystem
+## Day 75
+- learned AI in fault diagnosis